weskempa-liferay/liferay-object-data-dashboards/README.md

 1. Using 'yarn start' start the server.
 It should hit Liferay's headless API using Basic Authentication (test@liferay.com:test over port 8080)

-2 .Once the server is running, you should be able to see the application running on it's own server at http://localhost:3000/ or similar.
+2. Once the server is running, you should be able to see the application running on it's own server at http://localhost:3000/ or similar.

 ## Remote App (iFrame)